jiovine/Interactive-Lab-Hub/Lab 5/README.md

 1. How could change your interactive system to address this?
 1. Are there optimizations you can try to do on your sense-making algorithm.

+#### Observations
+* The device worked very well when the user is looking at the screen or in its general direction.
+* The system had issues when the user would turn their head 90 degrees to the left or right as it would not be able to recognize a face and would mark the user as not present.
+* In a more complete system I could have it recognize the sides of peoples faces and therefore not incorrectly mark the user as not present.

+#### System usage
+* There is no reason that the user should be aware of the uncertainties, which I think is a positive.
+The idea of having this system in place at all will make users more relucant to leave for extended periods of time.
+* A miss classification is one area that could be an issue.
+Students or employees who were genuinely sitting in front of the computer but might have their camera in an awkard spot (if on a desktop) can be effected very negatively.
+This could lead to them looking bad in front of their teacher or boss.
+* As said above I could fix this by having face recognition work on the sides of faces as well.

 ### Part D
 ### Characterize your own Observant system